About POZabilities

 Beginnings

 In 2015 POZabilities became a 501 (3) nonprofit charity offering social activities and producing community forums and workshops covering topics of interest to all those affected by HIV.
-We also offer Building on a Positive Life, an education/support group for HIV positive men.
-POZabilities social activities are open to all those living with HIV and its educational events are open to everyone.
+We also offer NeXT, an exercise and nutrition education program for HIV positive San Diegans.
+POZabilities holds quarterly educational forums about issues important to those living with HIV.
+POZabilities social activities and other events are open to all those living and aging with HIV and the community at large.

 Our Mission Statement